An Exploration of Baroque Art, Architecture & Sculpture

 Painting.

-The seventeenth-century and eighteenth-century Italian baroque art had noticeable differences.
-A survey of eighteenth-century baroque artworks in Italy revealed that there were few distinctive characteristics from the previous century’s art.
+The seventeenth-century and eighteenth-century Italian Baroque art had noticeable differences.
+A survey of eighteenth-century Baroque paintings in Italy revealed that there were few distinctive characteristics from the previous century’s art.
 It also stressed the importance of Venice during the period.
-One of the greatest painters of the beginning of the century was Giambattista Piazzaeta, who had the best transitional figures in his artworks.
+One of the greatest painters of the beginning of the century was Giambattista Piazzetta, who had the best transitional figures in his artworks.
 For example, in his Ecstasy of St. Francis, there is a zigzag compositional pattern belonging to the eighteenth-century design.
-The artist used dark and opalescent colours like deep browns, oranges, greys, blacks and blues in his palette and insisted on forceful contrasts of light and plastic solidity of forms.
-Piazzetta’s work was a source of inspiration for another greatest Italian painter, Giambattista Tiepolo.
+The artist used dark and opalescent colors like deep browns, oranges, greys, blacks, and blues in his palette and insisted on forceful contrasts of light and plastic solidity of forms.
+Piazzetta’s work was a source of inspiration for another great Italian painter, Giambattista Tiepolo.
 In his early works, there is an influence of Piazetta’s dark and heavy manner of paintings.
-In his late career, he developed a luminous style which showcased the sunlit brilliance of colouring.
-He had a poetic genius in his works by using a singing colour and dazzling light with airy and translucent freedom of touch, carrying a new world of imagination through his artworks.
+In his late career, he developed a luminous style that showcased the sunlit brilliance of coloring.
+He had a poetic genius in his works by using a singing color and dazzling light with airy and translucent freedom of touch, carrying a new world of imagination through his artworks.

 Giovanni Bellini's baroque artwork Saint Francis in the Desert